Maryport Motte (Castle Hill)

 Little research seems to have been done regarding whom was responsible for the motte's construction.
 There are sites on the web that theorise that it could have been built by William FitzDuncan or even Henry II, though, as there are no masonry remains, I would suggest that the motte was an earlier construction, purely of timber and earth and therefore unlikely to be linked with William or Henry.

-The site can be access easily, using a number of footpaths that criss-cross this area of the town.
+The site can be accessed easily, using a number of footpaths that criss-cross this area of the town.